 The Walls from the northern end.

 The 106 bus stops at the main entrance or further along at the Crematorium, but we arrived on foot – our discoveries unfolding slowly as we walked north on Aleja Hermanna Bollea.
 While the wall continued into the distance, the southern end where we were, hid an unpretentious gate, just beyond a wisely placed flower stall.
-We stepped on through, as you do, waiting to be stopped at any minute – but no – and there sheltered by the wall, rose a magnificent arcade or gallery.
+Stepping through, sheltered by the wall is a magnificent arcade or gallery.

 Not sure of etiquette, I gingerly walked along the very edge so as not to step on the graves.
-I guess with a lot of visitors present this would not be realistic – but still – I always remember my grandmother shivering and saying “Someone just walked over my grave”.
+I guess with a lot of visitors present this would be un-realistic, but I remember my grandmother shivering and saying “Someone just walked over my grave”.
+So I kept to the edge.

 Looking South in the Southern Arcade.